-In the forecasting experiment, we use real data corresponding to the daily returns of the index S\&P 500 from 2015 through 2020, consisting of 1257 unique observations.
-In econometrics, such data is often modeled with Generalized Autoregressive Conditional Hierarchical (GARCH) approaches, which provide probabilistic predictions for time series.
-We refer the read to \cite{engle2001garch} for a more detailed introduction to GARCH models.
+In the forecasting experiment, we use real data corresponding to the daily returns of the S\&P 500 index from 2015 through 2020, consisting of 1257 unique observations.
+In econometrics, such data are often modeled using Generalized Autoregressive Conditional Heteroskedasticity (GARCH) approaches, which provide probabilistic predictions for time series.
+We refer the reader to \cite{engle2001garch} for a more detailed introduction to GARCH models.

 \paragraph{Specification of Models} In \cite{geweke2011optimal,geweke2012prediction}, the application of GARCH models to stock index data is also used to test the ensembling of probabilistic models.
 In GARCH, the conditional variance of the process is modeled as an autoregressive process depending on the lagged values of the conditional variance and the squared ``innovations.''
 For instance, the GARCH$(1,1)$ model with Gaussian innovations is given by: